-Now, moves for consolidation on crypto law and regulation over stablecoins are gaining pace led by President Biden’s Executive Order, the SEC’s commitment to bringing crypto in line with other securities regulations, and the Federal Bank’s demand for stablecoin regulation.
+Now, moves for consolidation on crypto law and regulation over stablecoins are gaining pace, led by President Biden’s Executive Order, the SEC’s commitment to bringing crypto in line with other securities regulations, and the Federal Bank’s demand for stablecoin regulation.
 Source: CoinTelegraph.

 Bringing Bitcoin into the mainstream

 The US is shaking down the industry but also bringing it into the mainstream.
-The further development of a US CBDC is nothing new, nearly all central banks are looking at this – and nearly have discovered pros and cons.
+The further development of a US CBDC is nothing new; nearly all central banks are looking at this – and have nearly discovered pros and cons.

 The US is still a Bitcoin powerhouse

-That said, the US still has by far the highest number of ATMs in the Coincub ranking and is equalled only by Germany in the high number of its Bitcoin nodes.
+That said, the US still has by far the highest number of ATMs in the Coincub ranking and is equaled only by Germany in the high number of its Bitcoin nodes.
 Its percentage of the population owning crypto is huge, but just behind Singapore.
 In pure numbers, the US’ 27 million people holding crypto shows just how crypto-enthusiastic the country is.

 The US gets a high score for wide consumer acceptance of crypto, with one of the world’s leading exchange-listed on Wall St. and retail banks looking to compete for services, but a disparate crypto focus from state to state.

 Bitcoin trading and law in the USA